-It is the school's duty to strive consistently to achieve a goal of 100 % attendance for all students of compulsory school age.
+It is the school's duty to strive consistently to achieve a goal of between 95 % and 100% attendance for all students of compulsory school age.
 All students on the school roll are expected to attend registration, lessons and co-curricular commitments.